gama-platform/gama-platform.github.io/wiki/Statements.md

   * `aspect` (an identifier): the name of the aspect that should be used to display the species
   * `fading` (boolean): Used in conjunction with 'trace:', allows to apply a fading effect to the previous traces.
 Default is false
   * `focus` (agent): the agent on which the camera will be focused (it is dynamically computed)
   * `position` (point): position of the upper-left corner of the layer.
-Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greter than 1.
+Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greater than 1 for x and y.
+The z-ordinate can only be defined between 0 and 1.
 The position can only be a 3D point {0.5, 0.5, 0.5}, the last coordinate specifying the elevation of the layer.
   * `refresh` (boolean): (openGL only) specify whether the display of the species is refreshed. (true by default, useful in case of agents that do not move)
   * `selectable` (boolean): Indicates whether the agents present on this layer are selectable by the user.
 Default is true
   * `size` (point): extent of the layer in the screen from its position.
 Coordinates in [0,1[ are treated as percentages of the total surface, while coordinates > 1 are treated as absolute sizes in model units (i.e. considering the model occupies the entire view).
 Like in 'position', an elevation can be provided with the z coordinate, allowing to scale the layer in the 3 directions